-Our sanctuary was built in the 1800's.
-It is a beautiful, historic, tall, brick structure, so it can look imposing and formal from the outside but, on the inside, you can expect to find a vibrant, welcoming church for persons of all ages.
+Our sanctuary was built in the 1800s.
+It is a beautiful, historic, tall brick structure, so it can look imposing and formal from the outside.
+On the inside, though, you can expect to find a vibrant, welcoming church for persons of all ages.

 Expect to be welcomed as you enter the sanctuary

 and greeted as you leave.

 Expect to find people dressed in a variety of styles: